-- For time optimisation reasons the process D2000 DBManager "recycles" existing connections.
-If a connection is closed (e.g. DB_TRANS_CLOSE) or is not used (it is the result of SQL_CONNECT and SQL_DISCONNECT performed), then it is signed as available.
-Available connections can be repeatedly used; it saves time to connect to the database and accelerates the execution of scripts.
-The available connections, that do not belong to prepared ones and are not used, will be terminated after the expiration of the time defined in the parameter Close unused connections in seconds (pre-created connections are not being terminated).
-Adjusting the parameter to a negative value will tell the process D2000 DBManager not to terminate available connections in this case, their number will increase and it will reflect the status of D2000 DBManager during the maximum system load. - To speed up the operations of the Browser displayer it is possible to reserve a pool of connections for these operations (browser opening, changing pages, and the action DB_REFRESH_TABLE) using the parameter BRC Reserved browser connections.
-This feature is supported starting with D2000 version 8.00.009. - The advantage is that no other non-transactional operations (which can last several seconds or more) will be executed by these reserved connections and the action DB_REFRESH_TABLE as well as changing pages can be faster than in default configuration when the browser operations are executed by automatic connections. - Note: if the value of parameter BRC Reserved browser connections is zero, the browser operations are executed by automatic connections, which was default before this parameter was implemented. - Debug and information logs: process D2000 DBManager enables to display several levels of debugging logs which are in closer detail described in this document. - Termination of process D2000 DBManager in consequence of "frozen" connections: D2000 DBManager contains the internal watchdog, which detects every minute, whether some connection to the database is not "frozen" (i.e. service thread did not return from calling of ODBC interface).
+- For time optimalisation reasons the process D2000 DBManager "recycles" existing connections.
+If a connection is closed (e.g. DB\TRANS\CLOSE) or is not used (it is the result of SQL\CONNECT and SQL\DISCONNECT performed), then it is signed as available.
+Available connections can be repeatedly used; it saves time to connect to the database and accelerates execution of scripts.
+The available connections, that do not belong to prepared ones and are not used, will be terminated after expiration of the time defined in the parameter Close unused connections in seconds (precreated connections are not being terminated).
+Adjusting the parameter to a negative value will tell process D2000 DBManager not to terminate available connections in this case their number will increase and it will reflect the status of D2000 DBManager during the maximum system load. - To speed-up the operations of browser displayer it is possible to reserve a pool of connections for these operations (browser opening, changing pages and the action DB\REFRESH\TABLE) using the parameter BRC Reserved browser connections.
+This feature is supported starting with D2000 version 8 00 009 - The advantage is that no other non-transactional operations (which can last several seconds or more) will be executed by these reserved connections and the action DB\REFRESH\TABLE as well as changing pages can be faster than in default configuration when the browser operations are executed by automatic connections. - Note: if the value of parameter BRC Reserved browser connections is zero, the browser operations are executed by automatic connections, which was default before this parameter was implemented. - Debug and information logs: process D2000 DBManager enables to display several levels of debugging logs which are in closer detail described in this document - Termination of process D2000 DBManager in consequence of "frozen" connections: D2000 DBManager contains the internal watchdog, which detects every minute, whether some connection to the database is not "frozen" (i.e. service thread did not return from calling of ODBC interface).
 In this case, process D2000 DBManager will write into a log file.
 If the watchdog detects such a situation n-times in a consecutive sequence (while n can be adjusted in the parameter Close DBManager after timeout), it will terminate process D2000 DBManager.
-A default value of 0 means that D2000 DBManager will not be terminated. - Parameters for the connections created by means of the command SQL_CONNECT using so-called connect string: as these connections are not related to objects of Database type, but DSN is directly defined in the connect string, setting of the parameters can be performed directly in the connect string.
+Default value 0 means that D2 000 DBManager will not be terminated. - Parameters for the connections created by means of the command SQL\CONNECT using so-called connect string: as these connections are not related to objects of Database type, but DSN is directly defined in the connect string, setting of the parameters can be performed directly in the connect string.